Liyu-Zhou/CTPNet/README.md

 # CTPNet
-This repo will be used to publicly release CTPNet
+This repo will release CTPNet